btaylor84/RapidBrogue-iPad/README.md

 you need to cancel an action, drag your finger till it highlights your rogue, then lift it off safely.

-Hovering your finger on a spot will open a magnified view of that location.
 <br>
 <br>
 If you are using an attached keyboard, Vi/Nethack keyboard movements (i.e.